Australian Qualifications Framework

 The Australian Qualifications Framework (AQF) specifies the standards for educational qualifications in Australia.
-It is administered nationally by the Australian Government's Department of Industry, with oversight from the States and Territories, through the Standing Council of Tertiary Education Skills and Employment.
+It is administered nationally by the Australian Government's Department of Education, with oversight from the States and Territories, through the Standing Council of Tertiary Education Skills and Employment.
 While the AQF specifies the standards, education and training organisations are authorised by accrediting authorities to issue a qualification.

 AQF levels

 The Framework is structured around levels of descriptive criteria, with formal qualifications aligned to the appropriate levels.

 Schools sector

 Senior Secondary Certificate of education

 The Senior Secondary Certificate of Education (SSCE) is the graduation certificate awarded to most students in Australian high schools, and is equivalent to the Advance Placement of North America and the A-Levels of the United Kingdom.
-Students completing the SSCE are usually aged 16 to 18 and study full-time for two years (years 11 and 12 of schooling).
+Students completing the SSCE are usually aged 16 to 18 and study full-time for three years (years 10, 11 and 12 of schooling).
 In some states adults may gain the certificate through a Technical and Further Education college or other provider.

 The curriculum, assessment and name of the SSCE is different in each state and territory.
 The government of each determines these themselves, although the curriculum must address mutually agreed national competencies.